 An effective way to nourish hair is to opt for coconut hot oil treatment.
 For this, first oil your hair properly.
-Thereafter, wrap your hair in a towel that has been dipped in hot water or heated using a dryer.
+Then, wrap your hair in a towel that has been dipped in hot water or heated using a dryer.
 Keep the towel on, till it becomes cold.
-Make sure that the towel is not too hot.
-Continue this for 20 to 30 minutes.
-Reheat the towel as many times as required.
+Ensure that the towel is not too hot.
+Continue this for 20 - 30 minutes.
+Reheat the towel as many times as needed.

 Coconut Oil for Skin

 The skin is stripped off the natural body oil, when we use soaps or gels that contain harsh chemicals.
 The antiseptic fatty acids in this oil help fight fungal and bacterial infections.
 It also replenishes the skin, thereby keeping it moisturized and healthy.